Design of National Mounted Warrior Museum unveiled

 Foundation Vice President Bob Crouch said the design unveiling was timed to take advantage of a significant moment in Fort Hood history.

-“Seventy-seven years ago today,” Crouch said, “Brig.
-Gen. Andrew D. Bruce established the initial boundaries and plans for what would become Camp Hood, and now, Fort Hood.”
+“Seventy-seven years ago today,” Crouch said, “Brigadier General Andrew D. Bruce established the initial boundaries and plans for what would become Camp Hood, and now, Fort Hood.”

 Crouch went on to say that the museum may represent the “next step in the evolution of The Great Place.”